+4.4.2 OneMax

-4.4.2 OneMax.
-Figure 4(b) illustrates the improvement ratios in OneMax with a four-client distribution.
-The chance of having high-fitness individuals in the initial population is higher in this problem, and has a significant effect up to N = 20.
+Figure 4.3(b) illustrates the improvement ratios in OneMax with a four-client distribution.
+The chance of having high-fitness individuals in the initial population are higher in this problem and have a significant effect up to N = 20.
 With larger N, the ratios are again close to one for both the baseline and BLADE, as in AllOnes.
 Similar results were obtained in the two and eight-client cases.

+4.4.3 LeadingOnes

-4.4.3 LeadingOnes.
-Figures 4(c,d) plots the improvement ratios in LeadingOnes with static and adaptive mutation with a two-client distribution.
-In this benchmark, the effect of lucky initialization is again small, and negligible after about N = 8.
-With larger N, an interesting observation can be made: The improvement is significantly greater than one for BLADE in the static case, and for both the baseline and BLADE in the adaptive case.
+Figures 4.3(c,d) plots the improvement ratios in LeadingOnes with the static and adaptive mutation with a two-client distribution.
+In this benchmark, the effect of getting lucky with random initialization is again small and negligible after about N=8.
+With larger N, an interesting observation can be made: The improvement is significantly greater than one for BLADE in the static case and for both the baseline and BLADE in the adaptive case.
 Similar results were obtained in the four and eight-client cases.

-Apparently, in LeadingOnes there is information in the two threads that can be utilized to improve the search.
-This information can be captured to an extent through adaptive mutation; however, even when the mutation is static (as in Figure 4(c)), BLADE can still capture it.
-BLADE adjusts its mutation based on the blankets, and therefore establishes a version of the adaptive mutation process.
+Apparently, in LeadingOnes, there is information in the two threads that can be utilized to improve the search.
+This information can be captured to an extent through adaptive mutation; however, even when the mutation rate is static (as in Figure 4.3(c)), BLADE can still capture it.
+BLADE adjusts its mutation rate based on the blankets and therefore establishes a version of the adaptive mutation process.
 This process allows it to take advantage of the synergy between threads more effectively than the baseline.
 Characterizing and optimizing this mechanism is a most exciting direction for future work.